 (1) At a meeting of the Board the person presiding is to determine any question as to the admissibility of evidence and any question of law or procedure.

-(2) If the Chairman is not presiding, a question referred to in subsection (1) is not to be determined unless one of the members present is a legal practitioner.
+(2) If the chairperson is not presiding, a question referred to in subsection (1) is not to be determined unless one of the members present is a legal practitioner.

 (3) Subject to subsections (1) and (2), a question arising at a meeting is decided by the votes of a majority of the members present and voting except that, if the votes are equal, the question may be decided by a casting vote exercised by the person presiding.

+[Section 160 amended: No. 14 of 2022 s.
+40.]

 161. Procedure

 (1) The Board may, when dealing with a matter, require the person involved in the matter or a responsible adult to attend before it but may proceed without requiring such attendance or in the absence of any person who has been required to attend.